AndrewDiles/connect-four/README.md

 Enter the code: __harder bots__ to use an improved bot algorithm.

 Enter the code: __unlock bots__ to unlock bot vs bot matches.

+## Credit Where it is Due

+Special thank you to Joshua Comeau for [use-sound](https://www.npmjs.com/package/use-sound) and his guidance over the years.

+Sound effects found on [https://cdn.freesound.org/](https://cdn.freesound.org/)

 <br/>